garrytrinder/actions/README.md

     config-file: ./devproxyrc.json   # optional, will use default configuration if not provided
     auto-stop: true                  # optional, defaults to false
 ```

+This action automatically:

+ - Installs and trusts Dev Proxy certificate on the runner.
+ - Sets the `http_proxy` and `https_proxy` environment variables to `http://127.0.0.1:8000`, allowing subsequent steps to route HTTP and HTTPS traffic through Dev Proxy.
+ - Registers a post-step that will stop Dev Proxy and clean up the environment variables when the workflow completes, unless `auto-stop` is set to `false`.

 **Inputs:**